okohll/svg_editor/README.md

   which would make troubleshooting hard.
 These sections now at least log the exceptions.
 In some cases unnecessary try/catch blocks have been entirely removed.
   This behaviour will hopefully be able to be further improved through a better understanding of methods in future.
 * The codebase has been run through FindBugs and many issues fixed.
-*  Large sections of code (packages ans classes) dealing with specialised Industrial Control Procedures have been removed, leaving just the generic image editing functions.
+*  Large sections of code (packages and classes) dealing with specialised Industrial Control Procedures have been removed, leaving just the generic image editing functions.
    There are probably a few remaining classes that can be removed.
 * The File Open dialog has been tweaked to make it function.
 There are still some issues.